 - 24/7 camera surveillance and swipe card access is required to enter the building.

 - Wi-Fi is available.

-- There are communal laundries with tubs, card-operated washing machines, and dryers.
+- There are communal laundries with tubs, washing machines, and dryers.

 - Some facilities are suitable for students with disabilities.

-The 2021 fee quoted for Capital Hall includes food, electricity, heating, and internet, and is subject to change.
+The 2023 fees quoted for Capital Hall include food, electricity, heating and internet.
 The rate will be confirmed when you receive your offer.